Home » No Place for Profanity in Emails

 Spencer W. Kimball

 If you disagree with the opinions or writings of others, you are welcome to let them know.
-That is part and parcel of being online — comments, feedback, forums, contact forms.
+That is part and parcel of being online—comments, feedback, forums, and contact forms.

-But why not communicate based on the issues while having a constructive conversation where ideas and points of view get shared?
+But why not communicate based on the issues while having a constructive conversation where ideas and viewpoints are shared?
 That’s how you do it!

-Using profanities indicates you are not interested in sharing ideas.
-Or having a conversation.
-In most cases it is the sign of someone who is not open to different points of view or understanding others.
-And that they are a bully.
+Using profanities indicates that you are not interested in sharing ideas or having a conversation.
+In most cases, it is a sign of someone who is not open to different points of view or understanding others, and it indicates that they are bullies.

-When I receive these type of email, I always shake my head and wonder what it going on in the head of the sender.
+When I receive these emails, I always shake my head and wonder what is happening in the sender’s head.
 Why are they so angry?
-Why are they lashing out so viscerally about email etiquette.
-Email Etiquette.
+Why are they lashing out so viscerally — about email etiquette?

-To actually type those words takes a special level of animosity.
-Consequently I wonder how they communicate in the rest of their life.
-What is behind their negative and many times destructive way of communicating?
+Typing those words takes an exceptional level of animosity.
+Consequently, I wonder how they communicate in the rest of their lives.
+What is behind their negative and destructive communication style?

 Dealing with Potty Mouths

 Do not take their attacks personally.
-Know that they must be unhappy and lonely folks to feel the need to take the time to send an email with that type of verbiage.
+They must be unhappy and lonely people to feel the need to send an email with that type of verbiage.

-When you run into this type of onliner, you have with the opportunity to set an example.
-If you do feel the need to respond, treat them with the level of courtesy they were unable to offer you.
+When you encounter this type of onliner, you have the opportunity to set an example.
+Then, if you do feel the need to respond, treat them with the level of courtesy they could not offer you.